 Kente is probably the most recognisable of Africa's many traditional textiles, adopted by Africans around the world as a symbol of their heritage.
 Early cloths were woven with imported silk, but since the 1920s Kente weavers have used rayon or rayon mixed witih cotton.

-Though this cloth is could be up to 25 years old, it is in excellent condtion.
+Though this cloth is at least 25 years old, it is in excellent condtion.
 The cloth has aged gracefully and has a lovely, soft feel.
 Note: one very small hole - see image.

 Old Kente cloths in excellent condition are very rare and expensive, but this smaller piece is a great example at an affordable price.